José Joaquín de Herrera: Defeat of Santa Anna

 About a year later General Mariano Paredes proclaimed an uprising against the Santa Anna-Canalizo government, and was joined by five of the northern departments.
 Santa Anna took to the field to crush the uprising, only to find himself censured by Congress for acting without their approval.
 In response, Canalizo, who was acting president in the capital, dissolved Congress, which led to an upheaval that ousted him and replaced him with Herrera, president of the council of state.
 Herrera subsequently reinstated congress, but the country was still split into three loyalties: Congress and the Herrera Government, Santa Anna who still had a formidable number of troops, and Paredes.

 On December 6, Herrera published a manifesto appealing to all patriots to join him and assuring that Congress would be reestablished.
 His promise was fulfilled and congress was able to meet at the National Palace that same afternoon.
 After having reconvened the congress, Herrera tendered his resignation, but the congress voted for him to remain on December 10.
 The government then resolved to defeat Santa Anna's remaining forces.

-Herrera called to the capital Generals Nicolas Bravo, Juan Álvarez, and Manuel Romero, putting the first at the head of all troops, and General Valencia second in command.
+Herrera called to the capital Generals Nicolás Bravo, Juan Álvarez, and Manuel Romero, putting the first at the head of all troops, and General Valencia second in command.
 Anticipating that without the loyalty of the capital, Santa Anna would head to either Veracruz, Puebla, or Oaxaca, he put those departments on war alert.
 At this point Paredes recognized the Herrera presidency and they prepared to jointly hunt down Santa Anna, who was preparing to march on the capital.